All posts

 Why the Verbiflow SDK comes before a Verbiflow agent

-By The Verbiflow teamCustomers ask when we’re shipping a Verbiflow agent.
-We may.
-But the first thing to get right was the interface underneath it.
+Customers keep asking when we’re shipping a Verbiflow agent.
+Probably at some point.
+The interface underneath it had to come first.
 Verbiflow already handles the outbound infrastructure: sequences, connected mailboxes, reply inbox, CRM checks, and reporting sync.
-The MCP and SDK let Claude Code, Cursor, Codex, and eventually a Verbiflow agent build custom plays on top of that same system instead of rebuilding the workflow from scratch every time.
+The MCP and SDK let Claude Code, Cursor, Codex, and eventually a Verbiflow agent build custom plays on top of that same system instead of reinventing the workflow each time.

 Why the SDK comes first